kazuto1011/deeplab-pytorch/README.md

 COCO-Stuff is a semantic segmentation dataset, which includes 164k images annotated with 171 thing/stuff classes (+ unlabeled).
 In this repository, the model can be trained both on [COCO-Stuff 164k](https://github.com/nightrome/cocostuff) and the outdated [COCO-Stuff 10k](https://github.com/nightrome/cocostuff10k), without building the official DeepLab v2 with Caffe.
 Trained models are provided [here](#performance).
-ResNet-based DeepLab v3/v3+ are also included, but they are not tested.
+ResNet-based DeepLab v3/v3+ are also included, although they are not tested.

 ## Setup